Fly Fishing 101

 Can you set the hook too hard in fly fishing?

 Yes — a too-hard set snaps light tippet and rips the fly out of a fish's mouth, especially on a soft take or a big fish on 5X–6X.
-Use a smooth, firm motion and let the rod's flex do the work rather than yanking.
+For perspective, 6X tippet breaks at roughly 3.5 pounds and 5X around 4.75 pounds, and a nick or wind knot lowers that further; a violent set on a big fish that turns its head can spike past breaking in a fraction of a second.
+Use a smooth, firm motion and let the rod's flex absorb the shock while still seating the hook.

 What hook set do you use for streamers?

-A strip set — keep the rod low and pull hard on the line with your stripping hand when a fish grabs the streamer.
-It drives the big hook into a hard mouth and, if you miss, keeps the fly in the strike zone for a follow-up eat, unlike a rod-tip set that lifts the fly away.
+A strip set — keep the rod low and pointed down the line, pull hard on the line with your stripping hand when a fish grabs the streamer, and only then bring the rod into the fight.
+It drives the heavy hook into a hard mouth and, if you miss, keeps the fly in the strike zone for a follow-up eat, unlike a rod-tip set that lifts the fly away.
+The trout-set lift is the reflex that costs most anglers their biggest fish on a streamer day, so it pays to build the strip-set habit deliberately.

 Stop missing fish